WPTravelteam/wp-travel/readme.txt

 Enhancements:
 * Trip Code column added on WP Travel Dashboard Widget.
 * Cart page bypass to checkout page even skip cart page is not enabled in settings.
-User can disable disable this bypass by enabling cart page via this `'wp_travel_filter_is_enabled_cart_page'` filter.
+User can disable this bypass by enabling cart page via this `'wp_travel_filter_is_enabled_cart_page'` filter.

 = 4.3.1 =
 Release Date: 22nd October, 2020